 The NBCE Board of Directors is composed of five directors elected by their districts, four directors who serve as at-large representatives, and two directors who are appointed by the Federation of Chiropractic Licensing Boards.

-Executive Vice President Dr. Norman Ouzts is located at the NBCE headquarters in Greeley, Colorado.
+Chief Executive Officer Dr. Norman Ouzts is located at the NBCE headquarters in Greeley, Colorado.
 He is responsible for overseeing day-to-day operations, including administration of all examinations.
 Email: firstname.lastname@example.org

 The examinations developed, administered and scored by the NBCE are available to candidates seeking initial chiropractic licensure as well as to licensed practitioners in certain circumstances.
 NBCE pre-licensure examinations are accepted and/or required in all 50 states and the District of Columbia as documentation of a doctor's readiness to practice chiropractic.

 NBCE pre-licensure written examinations are administered six times each year at chiropractic colleges across the United States, as well as in Canada, England, France, South Korea, Japan, Australia and New Zealand.
 The NBCE Part IV Examination is administered each May and November at chiropractic colleges in the United States.
 For test site locations, deadlines and schedules, please visit www.MyNBCE.org.

 For more information on exam scoring, please visit www.MyNBCE.org

 Part I tests six basic science areas including general anatomy, spinal anatomy, physiology, chemistry, pathology, and microbiology.

 Part II tests clinical science areas including general diagnosis, neuromusculoskeletal diagnosis, diagnostic imaging, principles of chiropractic, chiropractic practice, and associated clinical sciences.